seanzw/yart-cpp/README.md

 And that's it!

-Usage
+How to use it?
 ----------------------------------------------
-To use it, simply type the following command in the terminal.
-At the end of this file you can find a full list of the commands to build the scene description file.
+To use it, simply type the following command in terminal.
+At the end of this file you can find a fully commented scene description file as an example.
 ```
 > yart-cpp.exe scene.yart
 ```